Carla Qualtrough: Political career

-On November 4, 2015, Qualtrough was named minister of sport and persons with disabilities in the 29th Canadian Ministry, headed by Justin Trudeau.
-As a result, she became the first Paralympic athlete to be elected to Canadian Parliament.
+Qualtrough was first elected as Member of Parliament for Delta on October 19, 2015.
+She was the first Paralympic athlete to be elected to Canada's Parliament.
+On November 4, 2015, she was named minister of sport and persons with disabilities in the 29th Canadian Ministry, headed by Justin Trudeau.
 During her tenure, Qualtrough was inducted into the Canadian Paralympic Committee's Canadian Paralympic Hall of Fame in 2017.

 In a cabinet shuffle triggered by the resignation of Judy Foote, Qualtrough succeeded Foote as minister of public services and procurement on August 28, 2017; Kent Hehr then took over as minister of sport and persons with disabilities.
 After the cabinet shuffle on July 18, 2018, Qualtrough retained her ministerial position but gained the added portfolio of accessibility, styled as "minister of public services and procurement and accessibility".

+After Jane Philpott's resignation from cabinet on March 5, 2019, Qualtrough was appointed Acting President of the Treasury Board, filling the role until the appointment of Joyce Murray on March 18.
 The November 20, 2019, cabinet shuffle had Qualtrough become minister of employment, workforce development and disability inclusion, building on her work in the accessibility portfolio.

+Qualtrough returned to the sport portfolio in the July 26, 2023, cabinet shuffle, replacing Pascale St-Onge as minister of sport and physical activity.

+On 17 October 2024, she announced her retirement at the 2025 Canadian federal election.
+She left Cabinet in the December 20, 2024, cabinet shuffle.
+She stood down at the 2025 Canadian federal election and was succeeded by fellow Liberal candidate Jill McKnight.